What is Bootstrap?

 About Bootstrap 4

 Bootstrap 4 alpha was released on 19 August 2015.
-After two years in various alpha releases, Bootstrap 4 finally made it to beta release on August 10, 2017.
+After two years in various alpha releases, Bootstrap 4 finally made it to beta release in August 2017, then to beta 2 in October 2017.
 This release involves a major overhaul of Bootstrap with some big changes to the way it functions when compared to Bootstrap 3.
 There have been a lot of changes to most components, including tables, forms, grids, dropdowns, navbars, and more.

 If you are moving to Bootstrap 4 from Bootstrap 3, check out this list of differences between Bootstrap 3 and 4.